Skip to content

 Daytona provides methods to execute code in sandboxes.
 You can run code snippets in multiple languages with support for both stateless execution and stateful interpretation with persistent contexts.

-• Run code (stateful): run code in a persistent interpreter context with variables, imports, and state to carry across executions; executes Python code and is available for every SDK.
+• Run code (stateful): run Python code in a persistent interpreter context with variables, imports, and state to carry across executions; available in every SDK.

 # Run Python code